UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Additional Analysis

 \subsection{Content-rich images increase difficulty}

-We analyzed all images in the documents of the easiest domain (\textit{commerce manufacturing} and \textit{legal}) and the most difficult domains (\textit{finance} and \textit{construction}).
-Using \texttt{gemini-2.5-pro}, we classified images as either content-rich (providing information not present in the text) or illustrative.
-In finance and construction, 62.8\% and 69.3\% of images, respectively, were content-rich, compared to 40.0\% in commerce manufacturing and 49.5\% in legal.
-This suggests that domains with a higher proportion of content-rich images present a greater challenge for RAG, as these images require effective multimodal understanding beyond text.
+We analyze images from the easiest domains (\textit{commerce manufacturing} and \textit{legal}) and the most challenging domains (\textit{finance} and \textit{construction}).
+Using \texttt{gemini-2.5-pro}, we classify images as \emph{content-rich} (containing information not present in the text) or \emph{illustrative}.
+Content-rich images are substantially more common in finance (62.8\%) and construction (69.3\%) than in commerce manufacturing (40.0\%) and legal (49.5\%).
+This suggests that domains with a higher proportion of content-rich images pose greater challenges for RAG, as they require effective multimodal understanding beyond text, consistent with the results in Table~\ref{tab:main-recall}.